soumyadeepdsagupta/anandotsab-25/README.markdown

   - `whoarewe.jpg`: GGLCA team or event setup (PDF page 3).
   - `peopleawards.jpg`: Award ceremony or trophy (PDF page 5).
   - `demographics.jpg`: Audience chart or crowd photo (PDF page 4).
-  - `hero-bg.jpg`: High-resolution festive image to complement the transparent banner.
+  - `hero-bg.jpg`: High-resolution festive image to complement the adjusted banner.
 - **Logo Replacement**: The GGLCA logo (`gglca-logo.png`) is replaced with "Anandotsab '25" text due to visibility issues.
 If a VGA logo is desired, provide the image file to replace the text.
 - **Facebook Posting**: Requires server-side integration with the Facebook Graph API for actual posting.
 - **Contact**: For sponsorship inquiries, reach out to info@gglca.com or +91 9513333850.